Maria Panagiotou

-Maria Panagiotou (Μαρία Παναγιώτου, born 5 February 2005) is a Cypriot footballer who plays as a midfielder for Greek A Division club AEK Athens and the Cyprus women's national team.
+Maria Panagiotou (Μαρία Παναγιώτου, born 5 February 2005) is a Cypriot footballer who plays as a midfielder for Greek A Division club Asteras Tripolis and the Cyprus women's national team.

 Club career

 Panagiotou joines the Apollon Ladies academy at the age of 10 and in 2016 she started making appearances for the first team.
 She has played in over 150 matches for the club, helping them win 6 league titles, 5 cup titles and 3 super cup titles.
 Maria made her UWCL debut in 2021 when she came off the bench for 3 minutes in a 2–0 win over Dinamo Minsk.

 On 27 July 2024, she signed with Greek club AEK Athens.
 She made 22 appearances as the club won the 2024–25 Greek A Division and the 2025 Greek Cup.

 International career

 Panagiotou capped for Cyprus at senior level during the 2023 FIFA Women's World Cup qualification.